 The Lake Champlain Region's exciting, activity-packed season is practically upon us.
 Most of our seasonal sites and attractions have started opening, or will open soon, and our many museums have numerous stories to share with you.
-Let me give you some ideas of a few places to visit to enhance and expand your experience throughout the historic Adirondack Coast.
-I’ll also include a glimpse of some of the new and intriguing displays and exhibits that you won’t want to miss.
+Let me give you some ideas of a few places to visit to enhance your experience throughout the historic Adirondack Coast.
+I’ll also include a glimpse of some of the new displays and exhibits that you won’t want to miss.

 At Liberty Circle